Multi-User MIMO Scheduling in the Fourth Generation Cellular Uplink: MU-MIMO Scheduling in the LTE-A UL

-Practical implementation might demand a simpler and combinatorial (deterministic) algorithm.
-Unfortunately, as remarked in \cite{chandra:submod}, it is difficult to design combinatorial (deterministic) algorithms that can combine both matroid and knapsack constraints.
-Nevertheless in Algorithm I we specialize a well known greedy algorithm to our problem of interest (\ref{eq:original2}).
-Before analyzing the performance of Algorithm I we consider the following scenarios that involve simpler modeling of the constraints and are of particular interest.
-We first note that necessary and sufficient conditions for a knapsack constraint (with rational valued coefficients) to be a matroid constraint have been derived in \cite{barcia:knap}.
-A simple sufficient condition for a knapsack constraint to be matroid constraint is the following. \begin{lemma} The $i^{th}$ knapsack constraint is a matroid constraint if all its strictly positive coefficients are identical,i.e., $1\{A_{i,j}>0\}=1\{A_{i,k}>0\}\Rightarrow A_{i,j}=A_{i,k},\;\forall\;j,k$. \end{lemma} Then consider the scenarios that are covered by the following assumptions. \begin{assumption} The control channel overhead constraints are modeled using $L$ knapsack constraints but where $L$ now represents the number of orthogonal (non-overlapping) control channel regions.
-Each user (and hence all its corresponding elements) is associated with only one of these regions.
-Further, each constraint corresponds to a cardinality constraint which enforces that no more than a given number of elements among those associated with the corresponding control region can be scheduled.
-Notice that these $L$ control channel overhead constraints are sparse with $\Delta=1$ and since they satisfy Lemma \ref{assump:1} they are matroid constraints as well. \end{assumption} \begin{assumption} For each adjacent victim BS, the elements of $\Eulc$ are divided into two sets using an appropriate threshold: one set comprising those which cause high interference and the other one comprising those which do not.
-Then a cardinality constraint is imposed only on the set of elements that cause high interference.
-Thus, all resulting interference limit constraints (upon considering $M$ victim BSs) satisfy Lemma \ref{assump:1} and hence are matroid constraints. \end{assumption} The following result provides the worst-case guarantee offered by Algorithm I. \begin{theorem} The complexity of Algorithm I is $O(K^2N^4|\Wc|)$ and it yields a $\frac{1}{K}$ approximation to (\ref{eq:original2}).
-Further, if Assumptions \ref{assump1} and \ref{assump2} are satisfied then Algorithm I yields a constant-factor $\frac{1}{2+M}$ approximation to (\ref{eq:original2}). \end{theorem}
+We now proceed to analyze the performance of Algorithm I and first introduce the following scenario that is of particular interest.
+We emphasize that this scenario is not required to implement Algorithm I but rather it is introduced since it has a fairly wide applicability and it allows for a better approximation guarantee.
+Towards this end, we offer a simple sufficient condition for a knapsack constraint to be matroid constraint. \begin{lemma} The $i^{th}$ knapsack constraint is a matroid constraint if all its strictly positive coefficients are identical,i.e., $1\{A_{i,j}>0\}=1\{A_{i,k}>0\}\Rightarrow A_{i,j}=A_{i,k},\;\forall\;j,k$. \end{lemma} We note that necessary and sufficient conditions for a knapsack constraint (with rational valued coefficients) to be a matroid constraint have been derived in \cite{wolsey:knap} and an efficient algorithm to verify such conditions is given in \cite{barcia:knap}.
+Then consider the scenario for which the following two conditions are met. \begin{condition} The control channel overhead constraints are modeled using $L$ knapsack constraints, where $L$ now represents the number of orthogonal (non-overlapping) control channel regions.
+Each user (and hence all its corresponding 3-tuples) is associated with only one of these regions.
+Further, each constraint corresponds to a cardinality constraint which enforces that no more than a given number of 3-tuples among those associated with the corresponding control region can be scheduled.
+Notice then that these $L$ control channel overhead constraints are sparse with $\Delta=1$ and since they satisfy Lemma \ref{assump:1} they are matroid constraints as well. \end{condition} We will show in the sequel that when Condition \ref{assump1} is met, the intersection of the $L$ control channel overhead constraints is itself a matroid constraint \begin{condition} All the $M$ interference limit knapsack constraints are matroid constraints. \end{condition} We note that a simplistic modeling of the interference limit constraints can ensure that Condition \ref{assump2} is met.
+For instance, considering the $m^{th}$ interference limit knapsack constraint (corresponding to the adjacent BS $m$) and recalling (\ref{eq:interf}), each 3-tuple $\eul\in\Eulc$ can be assigned to one of two sets using an appropriate threshold $\delta_m$: one set comprising those which cause high interference $\{\beta_{\eul,m}>\delta_m\}$ and the other one comprising those which do not.
+Then a cardinality constraint is imposed only on the set of 3-tuples that cause high interference, i.e., the coefficients (in the $m^{th}$ interference limit knapsack constraint) of all 3-tuples belonging to the first set are set to $1/\gamma_{(m)}$ and the remaining ones are set to zero while the upper bound $\gamma_{(m)}$ is set to be the cardinality bound.
+Then, it can be seen that all resulting interference limit constraints (upon considering all the $M$ adjacent BSs) satisfy Lemma \ref{assump:1} and hence are matroid constraints.